aw-nikop/aw-nikop.github.io/src/content/articles/firewall-modern-day-moats.md

 # Firewall: Modern-Day Moats
 *By Chris Alton*

 In an all good, positive, happy world, no one would be trying to mine or steal your data.
 But as a computer tech, I can tell you that there are known and unknown threats continually trying to mine your data.
 That’s why a firewall—an intelligent network security system that keeps your business safe from intruders—is an essential business need.
+[We can help you set one up!](/solutions/firewall)

 Your company’s computer system sits on a huge global computer network that we call the internet.
 Every day, you exchange packets of information with this network.
 Think of this firewall as a moat or a fence that keeps people from getting into your business.
 Internet security threats include (but are not limited to) data mining, viruses, spyware, malware, and phishing.